-HTLS 1322 Turf and Grounds Management
+HTLS 1322 Credits Turf and Grounds Management

-The production of high quality turfgrass and landscape plantings requires specialized turf and grounds management skills.
-Principles and practices of landscape maintenance including turf, trees, shrubs, annual and perennial flowers, vines and ground covers, as well as landscape features, will be discussed and performed.
-An integration of turf and grounds maintenance theory and practice will be applied to residential areas, parks, golf course, athletic fields, and commercial and recreational grounds.
-The maintenance, operation, and safety of turf and grounds power equipment is also a part of this course.
-(Prerequisites: ENGL 0840 and 0990; MATH 0093; HORT 1318).
-(4 C/1 lect, 3 lab, 0 OJT).
+The management of high quality turf and landscape plantings requires specialized skills.
+An integration of turf and landscape maintenance theory and practice will be applied to residential and commercial landscapes, public green spaces, golf courses, athletic fields and other recreational landscapes.
+This course is designed to give students hands on experience with the safe operation and maintenance of turf and landscape power equipment.
+(Prerequisites: READ 0900, ENGL 0980, MATH 0099).
+(4 C/2 lect, 4 lab).

-HTLS 2110 Introductory Tree Climbing
+HTLS 2110 Credits Introductory Tree Climbing